 2. Get the lighting right in a grey living room

 Grey is one of those colors that can completely change under different lights, so picking the perfect lighting for your space is important.
 As a general rule when it comes to grey living room ideas – the cooler the tone you choose, the warmer the lighting should be – think about the room at night, you'll still want it to feel cozy and welcoming despite the cool grey color scheme.
 Pick out lampshades that give of a yellowish glow and always go for warm/soft white bulbs.

 Pick out different sources of light too.
 As with any living room, you'll want to think about having a few different sources that all do different jobs.
 Typically you'll want to cover ambient lighting (soft lighting usually from a pendant or wall lights), task lighting (stronger, focused lights) and accent lighting (soft, but still focused lights that highlight certain areas of your room).

 For more living room lighting ideas you can head to our guide.

 3. Choose grey living room furniture that's minimal

-Don’t limit your love affair with grey to just wall colour, if you love this hue consider new furniture pieces in this shade to add a modern edge to your living room.
+Don’t limit your love affair with grey to just wall color, if you love this hue consider new furniture pieces in this shade to add a modern edge to your living room.
 Storage units are a great way to add in grey, and particularly good when you don’t want wood or white melamine.

-Check out more living room storage ideas.
+Check out more living room storage ideas in our gallery.

 4. Brighten up grey paint with metallic accessories

 There’s nothing more glamorous than some beautiful gold accessories which, of course, pair well with a base palette of greys.
-Use different grey shades layered throughout a grey living room for your neutral backdrop, retaining the focus on the metallics and any other colour you choose to introduce.
+Use different grey shades layered throughout a grey living room for your neutral backdrop, retaining the focus on the metallics and any other color you choose to introduce.
 Keep it soft or add bold, bright accents; just ensure they don’t detract from the shine and sparkle of your metals.